svanas/ethereum-terminal/README.md

 | [detect](#detect)   | detect tainted coins in your wallet, and report the reason why they are high risk (for example: if the sender is sanctioned)                              |
 | [migrate](#migrate) | transfer all your tokens to a new, fresh wallet if your private key is compromised or you want to revoke every token approval                             |

 Note: if a command needs a private key to complete, it will return one or more unsigned transactions plus user-friendly metadata about the transactions.
-This allows for wallets to prompt the user, display something nice, sign the transactions, and send the raw transactions to the nearest RPC endpoint.
+This allows for wallets to prompt the user, display something nice, and sign the transactions.

 ## DeFi commands